kmarkey/kmarkey.github.io/hack-cwru-workshop.md

 what’s going on and to ensure that the information is accurately communicated to others.
 There are lots of industry-leading tools besides R that use can use to visualize data.
-More info about one of these tools can be found at [the Tableau website](https://www.tableau.com/learn/articles/data-visualization).
+More info about one of these tools can be found on [the Tableau website](https://www.tableau.com/learn/articles/data-visualization).

 # Machine Learning